openbaton/docs/docs/nfvo-installation.md

 spring.activemq.password=admin
 ```

-These parameters rapresent the file size of the VNF Package which can be uploaded to the NFVO
+These parameters rapresent the maximum file size of the VNF Package which can be uploaded to the NFVO and the total maximum request size
 ```properties
 # filesUpload
 multipart.maxFileSize=2046MB